When do you open?

 NO, we don’t allow dogs or other pets in the gardens or on the property including the car parks (exception is a guide or registered assistant dog).
 Please leave your pet at home or in the care of a trusted person.

 When is the Fairy Queen at the gardens?

-The Fairy Queen is at the gardens on weekends, public holidays and some other week days during summer school holidays.
+The Fairy Queen is at the gardens on weekends, public holidays and some other week days during school holidays.
 Please check fairy appearance times by clicking on the tab in the INFO menu.

 How long does it take to look around and what is the best time to come?

 The gardens are over 14 acres in size with more than 3km of pathways and numerous plant-based attractions to see.
 We suggest you allow 1-2 hours to explore the gardens, nursery and retail areas, longer if you plan to have lunch at the café or use the picnic/bbq facilities.
 Some people stay for only 1 hour, some visitors stay all day.
 The best time to see the lotus & waterlily flowers is January to mid-March.
 The best time to see the Giant Amazon Waterlilies and perennial flowers is February – April.

 Can we bring our own food, have a picnic or BBQ?